-Welcome to the Faculty of Mathematics, Informatics and Natural Sciences.
-The Faculty comprises the departments Biology, Chemistry, Earth Sciences, Informatics, Mathematics and Physics.
-Today there are about 9500 students (thereof 900 Ph.D students and 3250 teacher trainees) being taught and coached by 222 professors, 10 junior professors, scientific staff (about 370) and academics, assisted by technical and administrative personnel.
+Welcome to the Faculty of Mathematics, Informatics, and Natural Sciences.
+The Faculty comprises the departments of Biology, Chemistry, Earth Sciences, Informatics, Mathematics, and Physics.
+Today there are about 9500 students (thereof 900 Ph.D. students and 3250 teacher trainees) being taught and coached by 222 professors, 10 junior professors, scientific staff (about 370) and academics, assisted by technical and administrative personnel.

 The Faculty currently develops the following interdisciplinary research clusters and is across faculties involved in central main research of the University.

 - Department of Biology

 - Department of Physics

 The Faculty of Mathematics, Informatics, and Natural Sciences, with its biology, chemistry, earth science, informatics, mathematics and physics departments – significantly contributes to University of Hamburg’s research profile.
 Various rankings and ratings (Academic Council, German Research Foundation, CHE) attest to the importance of these disciplines.